erlichlab/erlichlab.org/public_html/index.md

 The Erlich Lab is generally interested in neural mechanisms underlying cognition.
 We currently have ongoing projects related to economic decision-making, integrating of value and perceptional information, spatial cognition and motor planning.
 We are located in Shanghai, China.
 Our animal facilities are hosted at the [East China Normal University campus near Zhongshan Park](http://english.ecnu.edu.cn/1810/list.htm), where we also run human neuroimaging studies using their fMRI facilities.
 There is a human behavioral research lab hosted at the [NYU Shanghai campus in Pudong](https://wp.nyu.edu/shbeel/).

-The lab will be moving to the [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/web/) in London, UK at the end of 2021.
+The lab at [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/web/) in London, UK is open and recruiting!

 ### Hiring